sushilsridhar/cs-fundamentals/os/THREADS_HARDWARE_RELATION.md

 ```

-# check below items

-thread -> sequence of instructions sent to RAM, it has no memory, it inside the process and uses process memory which is shared

-process has memory and thread, thread is a sequence of instructions recieved from process, which is sent to RAM for execution

-all threads inside a process, have access to same memory inside the process

-hardware and software threads are there

-software threads run on hardware thread, hardware threads runs on CPU

-executor service framework in java, check this

-hardware thread is the Core, if the number of cores is 4, it means, the number of hardware threads is 4, it is fixed when you buy a CPU

-we can't create hardware threads, but we can create software threads in java
+<ins>Executors</ins>

+> Using Executors it is easy to manage a pool of threads, otherwise we need to write lot of boiler plate code

-ideally, in real world create threads with executors in java, and fix the thread pool size according to number of cores,
+In real world threads are created with executors in java, and the thread pool size is fixed according to number of cores,

-runnable functions are the tasks

-separate the task from the threads is very important

-Runnable classes holds the instructions, is the object to hold the instructions/task, which can be passed to the executors

-blocking queue is used to create the threads pool concept
+using this, we have a main thread, along the pool of worker threads,